-While the Xbox Series X might not represent the jump in tech we experienced from the Xbox 360 to the Xbox One, there’s still a lot to digest and enjoy here.
-Read our full Xbox Series X review to see whether the new console has been worth the wait.
+While the Xbox Series X might not represent the jump in tech we experienced from previous console generation to new generation, there’s still a lot to pick over and admire here.
+Read on for our full Xbox Series X review to see whether the new console has been worth the wait.

 CPU: 3.8GHz 8-core AMD Zen 2

 GPU: Custom RDNA 2, 12 teraflops, 52 CUs

 The Xbox Series X has been released worldwide and you can go and order one right now.
 But stocks are in very limited supply, even months after its release.
 So you could struggle to find one today and potentially for months to come.
 But check out our handy where to buy guide to be in with the best chance as possible to get hold of an Xbox Series X.

 Prices start at $499 in the U.S. and £449 in the U.K., meaning the Xbox Series X matches the price of the PS5 in those respective nations.
 However, it’s more expensive than the PS5 Digital Edition, which costs $399, or £349.

 With its 12 teraflops of graphics power compared to the PS5’s 10 teraflops, you’ll get more graphical bang for your buck with the Series X. You also get a 1 terabyte SSD as opposed to the PS5's 825GB SSD.

 Speaking of storage, modern games take up a lot of space, with the likes of Dirt 5 gobbling up more than 60GB of SSD space.
 If you want a comprehensive library of Xbox games on your Series X, you’ll need to fork out for a proprietary external SSD, which adds another $200 (or more) to the price of the Series X. Next-generation gaming certainly won’t be cheap at launch.